Based on real events

 What to do When Nobody Believes

-From there a blur.
+From there, a blur.
 A decision to trap.
 Police from the capital, experts in the field.
 Protection at home and revelations of character.
-I couldn’t breathe, I alternated anger and devastation, sometimes blurring between the two and thankful for the professionals who kept me focused and safe.
+I couldn’t breathe; I alternated anger and devastation, sometimes blurring between the two, and I was thankful for the professionals who kept me focused and safe.

 Facing the Betrayal

-They had caught you, before we left the station of police, a car arrived with you and him, the farm hand from hell.
+They had caught you before we left the station of police, a car arrived with you and him, the farm hand from hell.
 You ran to me and held me.
-I asked what had happened, you told me lies I called your bluff.
+I asked what had happened, and you told me lies.
+I called your bluff.
 An impasse with a problem that they wanted to solve with 25 years in a cage for you both.

 Understanding Was the ONLY Option for Me

-You had given me so much.
-Support when I was ill, an arm when I couldn’t walk, loved me when we were hated for being together because for you that was the right thing to do.
+You have given me so much.
+Support when I was ill, an arm when I couldn’t walk, loved me when we were hated for being together because, for you, that was the right thing to do.
 We had laughed and loved and cried.
-This was your mistake and I could not abandon you.
+This was your mistake, and I could not abandon you.
 Love is easy when it’s wonderful.
-When its ugly, and tough and hurtful, that is when I knew I needed to love you more.
+When it’s ugly, tough, and hurtful, that is when I knew I needed to love you more.

 It was six weeks before you came home.
-Six weeks alone on the farm, visiting you every day in detention with food, and clothes.
-Six weeks of rebuilding our shattered hearts, shattered lives.
+Six weeks alone on the farm, visiting you daily in detention with food and clothes.
+Six weeks of rebuilding our shattered hearts, and shattered lives.
 Six weeks of missing what we had before and knowing it was gone forever.

 And that was just the beginning.